Shipbuilding in the American colonies: Trade with other countries

 Some areas in the colonies were not conducive to the development of agriculture.
 This was the case in the New England colonies which consisted of the present day New Hampshire, Connecticut, Rhode Island, Vermont, Maine and Massachusetts.
 These areas have poorly developed soils and are susceptible to poor climatic conditions.
 Nevertheless, New England did have prime access to the Atlantic Ocean.
 New England was able to create a thriving fishing industry to increase their shipbuilding market.
-New England’s ideal placement and the demand that existed for water transport implied that they were involved in the shipping industry as a function of their agricultural impotence, their locations and the development of a fishing industry.
+New England’s ideal placement and the demand that existed for water transport implied that they were involved in the shipping industry as a function of their agricultural importance, their locations, and the development of a fishing industry.

 Transatlantic triangular trade

-The Atlantic triangular trade formed a major component of the colonial American economy, involving Europe, Africa and the Americas.
+The Atlantic triangular trade formed a major component of the colonial American economy, involving Europe, Africa, and the Americas.
 The primary component of the transatlantic triangular trade consisted of slave ships from Europe sailing to Africa loaded with manufactured goods; once the ships arrived at African shores, the European slavers would exchange the goods aboard their ships for enslaved Africans, who they would transport to the Americas as part of the transatlantic slave trade.
-Once the Africans had been sold, the slave ships would take on slave-produced goods and transport them back to Europe where they would be sold, completing the "triangle".
+Once the Africans had been sold, the slave ships would take on slave-produced goods and transport them back to Europe, where they would be sold, completing the "triangle".

-The American colonies were a major component of the transatlantic triangular trade, being the location of the second leg of the voyage where the Africans were sold to owners of slave plantations.
+The American colonies were a major component of the transatlantic triangular trade, being the location of the second segment of the voyage where the Africans were sold to owners of slave plantations.
 Occasionally, slave ships from the American colonies would travel to Africa carrying manufactured goods made in the Americas, skipping the necessity of sailing to Europe altogether.
 Numerous merchant ships from the colonies were also engaged in trade with both Europe, Africa and other European colonies in the Americas; they frequently carried goods produced or sources in the Americas to sell in European markets.
 The expansion of colonial trade in the 18th century greatly encouraged the development of American shipbuilding, as prospective clients in the colonies sought to purchase merchant ships for the purpose of engaging in trade without having to purchase a merchantman from Europe.

 Source materials and methods

-The east coast of the United States provided a specifically dense area for raw materials especially around Massachusetts.
+The east coast of the United States provided a particularly dense area for raw materials, especially around Massachusetts.
 There was an abundance of oak forests that provided wood for the ships.
 In the late 1680s “there were more than 2 dozen sawmills around the Maine and Massachusetts areas.
 These sawmills, along with a dense supply of wood, helped to increase the business of colonial shipbuilding.
 The wood was usually white oak, but “cedars, chestnuts, and black oaks were perfect for the underwater portion of the ships.”
-Demand was high for wood, colonial Americans needed faster ways of producing more wood.
-This led to inventions of different types of sawmills.
+Demand was high for wood; colonial Americans needed faster ways of producing more wood.
+This led to the invention of different types of sawmills.
 One of the first types of sawmills was the water sawmill.
-This process allowed for faster, more efficient wood to be made for shipbuilding.
+This process enabled the production of faster and more efficient wood for shipbuilding.